anusaclubs/anusaclubs.github.io/README.md

 This portal is built by and for the ANU clubs community.
 We deeply appreciate every contribution, from fixing a single typo to writing a whole new guide.

 To acknowledge your effort, we maintain a list of everyone who has helped improve this resource.
-When your contribution (via a pull request or email) is accepted, we will add your name and a link to your GitHub profile (if applicable) to our contributors' page.
+When your contribution (via a pull request or email) is accepted, we will add your name and a link to your LinkedIn or Github (if applicable) to our contributors' page.
 Thank you for helping us make this the best resource it can be!

 ### Questions?